Leody Taveras Preview, Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to allow 202 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Angels pitchers combine to surrender 203 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- In his last outing on Wednesday against the Tampa Bay Rays, the left-hander went four innings, allowing no earned runs while surrendering three hits.
+- The righty last appeared on Thursday against the Tampa Bay Rays, when he threw five innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.